-In addition to their little gasoline scam, all of the tuk tuk (and taxi) drivers around Khao San Road are paid by local businesses (think ping pong shows, ladyboy shows, Muay Thai boxing matches etc.) to bring them custom.
+In addition to their little detour scam, all of the tuk tuk (and taxi) drivers around Khao San Road are paid by local businesses (ping pong shows, ladyboy shows, Muay Thai boxing matches etc.) to bring them custom.
 Therefore, if you have somewhere specific you’d like to see one of these things, you can forget it because the tuk tuk driver will take you to whoever is paying his commission.

 Scam Rating: 2.5/5

-This is a particularly annoying scam, because in addition to making you late to wherever you want to be, you also end up either missing the show entirely, or having to pay through the nose for the driver to do their job and actually take you to where you want to be.
+This is a particularly annoying scam because in addition to making you late to wherever you want to be, you also end up paying the driver an extortionate amount just to take you where you want to go.
 It’s made even more annoying by the fact that there is no obvious way around this one: even if you know the score, it’s still difficult to avoid it happening to you.